dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 that are expensive to set up, making the one-copy-per-test model prohibitively expensive.

-If the tests don't change the resource, there's no harm in their sharing a single resource copy.
+If the tests don'type change the resource, there's no harm in their sharing a single resource copy.
 So, in addition to per-test set-up/tear-down, GoogleTest also supports per-test-suite set-up/tear-down.
 To use it: